Table of Contents

-For the latest information about developments related to Publication 535, such as legislation enacted after it was published,
+For the latest information about developments related to Pub.
+535, such as legislation enacted after it was published, go

-The following items highlight a change in the tax law for 2015.
+The following item highlights a change in the tax law for 2017.

 The following reminders and other items may help you file your tax return.